Joe Bill Dixon

 Greg, Coach Dixon’s oldest son, is currently boys head track and freshman football coach, and teaches physical education at West Plains high school.
 Since joining the track staff as head boys coach in 2012 his teams have won 6 Ozark conference championships, a district championship, and has a second and third place finish at state.
 Greg has coached several all state track athletes as well as a 2 time state high jump champion.

 Greg was a part of two state championship cross country teams at West Plains.
 He was also on the runner up track team in 1992 and was on the first state champion 4 x 800 meter relay team for the Zizzers in 1992.
 Greg went on to play basketball at the junior college level and then came to back to track at Oklahoma Christian University where he was a national qualifier in the 4 x 800 meter relay and received all conference honors two years in a row in men’s triple jump.
 During his time at Oklahoma Christian he met his wife, Jamie, who was also a member of the track team.
-They have three children Laura Ruth, Lily Jo, and Judge Walker.
+They have four children Laura Ruth, Lily Jo, Judge Walker, and Jedrec Fent.

 Greg is usually found in the middle of a group of coaches telling one of his many stories on Coach Dixon or about his former days as a Zizzer runner.
 If you need a good laugh or something breaks down Greg is the man you need to see.

 Jamie grew up in Kansas and in high school participated in volleyball, basketball and track.
 She was a two time state all stater in the discus.
 She went on to attend Oklahoma Christian University on a track and academic scholarship.
 Jamie qualified for indoor nationals in the weight throw and outdoor nationals in the hammer throw her senior year.